buzinas/tslint-eslint-rules/README.md

 Bugs, rules requests, doubts etc., open a Github Issue.

-You can also create an ESLint custom rule for TSLint, by forking this repo and opening a pull request.
+If you didn't find the rule, you can also create an ESLint custom rule for TSLint:

+- Forking this repo
+- Run `npm isntall`
+- Run `gulp` to run the tests and watch for file changes
+- Create your rule tests at `./src/test/rules` and your rule in `./src/rules` with the convetion:
+  - Name: rule-name (hyphenated)
+  - File: ruleNameRule.ts (camelCased and with the `Rule` suffix)
+  - Test File: ruleNameRuleTests.ts (camelCased and with the `RuleTests` suffix)
+- Check if all the tests are passing
+- Commit the changes to your repo and open a Pull Request

 ## LICENSE